giovanism/e/content/post/istio-series-part-1-setup-and-installation/index.md

 Next step is to actually install the Istio Operator.
 There are many methods to install it as documented [here](https://istio.io/latest/docs/setup/platform-setup/).
-I used the `istioctl` method because I dont need any configuration yet and I need the `istioctl` client anyway at later steps to inspect the Istio and Envoy configs.
+I used the `istioctl` method because I don't need any configuration yet and I need the `istioctl` client anyway at later steps to inspect the Istio and Envoy configs.
 My tips is to install `istioctl` via the [asdf plugin](https://github.com/kameshsampath/asdf-istio) if you need multiple